mundschenk-at/avatar-privacy/readme.txt

 = I'm confused by all the settings.
 What should I select? =

-For a maximum effect, check both "Don't publish encrypted E-Mail addresses for non-members of gravatar.com." and "Let users and commenters opt in or out of using gravatars.".
+For a maximum effect, check both "Don't publish encrypted e-mail addresses for non-members of Gravatar.com." and "Let users and commenters opt in or out of using gravatars.".
 Whether you want to enable the latter or not depends on whether you think this will demand too much from your potential commenters.

 For a maximum privacy effect, select "The checkbox is... not checked by default".
 Then people wanting to use gravatars would actively have to tick this box.
 If you just want to give concerned visitors the chance not to display gravatars, but want to use gravatars for everyone els as a default, select "The checkbox is... checked by default".

 The default value is necessary for older comments and user profiles that haven't been saved since activating the plugin.
 If you did have gravatars enabled before, choose "Show gravatars" here, otherwise "Don't show gravatars".
 If you are newly enabling gravatars on your site and have already lots of comments, you can of course select "Show gravatars", so that these comments won't look odd because none of them has a gravatar.
 It would be a bit unfair to your users though, since they commented when there weren't any gravatars on your site.
 For regular commenters, the gravatars will start to show up over time anyway, since the per-commenter setting of showing gravatars or not is per commenter, not per comment.

 Last, scroll up a bit and select one of the local default avatar icons added to the bottom of the list.
-Their advantage is that together with the rest of the plugin options they can reduce (public) calls to gravatar.com.
-You are depending a bit less on an external resource and a bit less data flows to gravatar.com.
+Their advantage is that together with the rest of the plugin options they can reduce (public) calls to Gravatar.com.
+You are depending a bit less on an external resource and a bit less data flows to Gravatar.com.

 = What happens if I disable the plugin?
 Are any of the data altered? =